Craftzman7/oxide-cli/README.md

 # oxide-cli
-A CLI interface for Oxide Hosting.
+A CLI for Oxide Hosting.